Robert Hall (footballer): Bolton Wanderers

 On 28 March 2013, he was loaned out by West Ham again, this time for a month initially to link up with Bolton Wanderers.
 He made only one appearance, starting against Blackpool in a 2–2 draw on the last day of the season.
 He started the game but was replaced by substitute Marvin Sordell after 37 minutes when Bolton were 2–0 down.

-Following his contract at West Ham expiring, Hall signed for Bolton permanently on 1 July 2013, signing a three-year contract.
+After his contract at West Ham expired, Hall signed for Bolton permanently on 1 July 2013, signing a three-year contract.
 In August 2013, the Professional Football Compensation Committee set Hall's transfer fee as an initial £450,000 with additional fees payable upon certain conditions occurring.
 West Ham would also be due 20% of any profit made by Bolton should Hall be transferred.
-He made his second début on 6 August as he started in Bolton's 3–1 League Cup away win against Shrewsbury Town.
+He made his second debut on 6 August as he started in Bolton's 3–1 League Cup away win against Shrewsbury Town.
 He scored the first goal of the game, his first for Bolton.

 At the end of the 2015–16 season, the club confirmed that he would be leaving when his contract expired at the end of June, following a knee injury sustained while on loan at MK Dons.